 Recent notable visitors in Hamburg have included Consul General and Mrs. Frank C. Lee, Prague, and their daughter, en route to the United States on leave; Consul Walter A. Leonard, Bremen; Consul Sydney B. Redecker, Frankfort-on-Main, who also visited friends in Copenhagen before sailing on the SS Washington for home leave; Mrs. Ralph C. Busser, wife of consul Busser, Leipzig, and Capt. and Mrs. James C. Crockett and daughter, en route to Berlin where Capt.
 Crockett is an Assistant Military Attache.

-Consul General Moulaert, a doyen of the Hamburg Consular Corps, expressed the great regret with which his colleagues witnessed the departure of Consul General Kehl.
-The prominent position he had held in the community during his tour of service in Hamburg and particularly mentioned the unusual fact of Mr. Kehl’s 36 years as a diplomat.
+Consul General Moulaert, a doyen of the Hamburg Consular Corps, expressed the great regret with which his colleagues witnessed Consul General Kehl’s departure.
+The prominent position he had held in the community during his tour of service in Hamburg particularly mentioned the unusual fact of Mr. Kehl’s 36 years as a diplomat.
 US Diplomatic Passports Kehl

-Many thanks to Skip, the American gentlemen who contacted me and made it possible to get this fantastic travel document set into my collection.
+Many thanks to Skip, the American gentleman who contacted me and made it possible to get this fantastic travel document set into my collection.